renfro-dev/drafter-prenups/replit.md

 ## Overview

-Drafter is a web application that enables couples to generate California-compliant prenuptial agreements through an AI-powered guided intake process.
-The platform addresses the high cost ($3,000-$10,000) and complexity of traditional prenuptial agreements by offering an automated solution at $49.
+Drafter is a collaborative web application that enables couples to generate and review California-compliant prenuptial agreements through an AI-powered platform.
+The platform addresses the high cost ($3,000-$10,000) and complexity of traditional prenuptial agreements by offering an automated solution at $49 with built-in collaboration tools.

 The system collects user information via a multi-step form, uses advanced PII (Personally Identifiable Information) masking to protect privacy, generates attorney-ready documents using Anthropic Claude AI with jurisdiction-specific legal clauses, and delivers the final prenup as a Word document via email.
+After generation, both parties can log in to review the prenup clause-by-clause, get AI explanations, flag concerns, add comments, and ask questions.

 **Core Value Proposition:**
 - **Privacy-First Architecture**: PII masking ensures sensitive information never reaches the AI in raw form
+- **Collaborative Review**: Both parties can review, discuss, and understand each clause together
+- **AI-Powered Explanations**: Get plain-English explanations of complex legal language
 - **Legal Accuracy**: Uses curated California Family Code-compliant clauses
 - **Speed**: Complete prenup generation in under 10 minutes
 - **Affordability**: $49 vs $3,000-$10,000 traditional cost